Going Back to School as a Military Veteran

 DANTES and DSST

 While in the military, most service members receive training in specialty areas.
-Through the DANTES (Defense Activity for Non-Traditional Education Support) program, military personnel can earn college credits for the the training and experience they accrue during their service.
+Through the DANTES (Defense Activity for Non-Traditional Education Support) program, military personnel can earn college credits for the training and experience they accrue during their service.
 The DSST (DANTES Subject Standardized Tests), which are free for veterans, will earn you college credit, putting you a few steps closer to your degree.
 Less time in school means less tuition!
 For more see our article on Credit for Life Experience.

 Military Subsidies for Child Care